 They are described in the Amazon Trust Services Certificate Policies and Amazon Trust Services Certification Practices Statement documents.
 Refer to the Amazon Trust Services repository for the latest versions.

-Q: How can I notify AWS if the information in a public certificate changes?
+Q: How can I notify Amazon Web Services if the information in a public certificate changes?

-You notify AWS by sending email to validation-questions[at]amazonaws.cn.
+You notify Amazon Web Services by sending email to validation-questions[at]amazonaws.cn.

 Provisioning ACM public certificates